RetroPie/RetroPie-Docs/docs/First-Installation.md

 1. First, insert the MicroSD card into into your computer
 2. [Download the RetroPie .img.gz image](https://retropie.org.uk/download/) from the official website for your Raspberry Pi model.
-   * If you use [Raspberry Pi Imager](https://www.raspberrypi.org/software/) (recommended), you can omit this step and simply choose RetroPie from the list of included images ([example](https://user-images.githubusercontent.com/540857/107868009-493a6400-6e4e-11eb-9272-7f45d569dc44.gif)).
-If needed, official instructions for using the Raspberry Pi Imager are [here](https://www.raspberrypi.org/documentation/computers/getting-started.html#using-raspberry-pi-imager)
+   * If you use [Raspberry Pi Imager](https://www.raspberrypi.org/software/), you can choose your Pi model first and then _Use Custom_ on the 2nd step.
+The RPI Imager will ask for the downloaded RetroPie image in order to write it to the mSD card and you proceed to the final writing step.
+If needed, official instructions for using the Raspberry Pi Imager are [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#raspberry-pi-imager)
    * Select the image for the model of Raspberry Pi (RPI) that you have.
 For example, if you have a Raspberry Pi 4, select the *RPI 4/400* image
      * If you don't know which model Raspberry Pi you have, the [Raspberry Pi Wikipedia page](https://en.wikipedia.org/wiki/Raspberry_Pi#Connectors) has user-friendly graphics to help determine model by looking at the board itself.
 If you have SSH/commandline access, run `cat /proc/device-tree/model` and it will output your Pi's model
 3. Download a program to write the RetroPie *.img.gz* image to your MicroSD card